UPPS 01.03.02 - University Construction Policy

 Sr. Reviewer: Associate Vice President for Facilities

-This document sets forth university policy regarding all external contractor and combination of external contractor and in-house construction staff efforts for new construction, alteration, and demolition projects administered or performed on university facilities (whether owned, leased, or otherwise controlled by Texas State University).
+- This document sets forth university policy regarding all external contractor and combination of external contractor and in-house construction staff efforts for new construction, alteration, and demolition projects administered or performed on university facilities (whether owned, leased, or otherwise controlled by Texas State University).
 Facilities Operations, within the Facilities Department has responsibility for all repair, renewal, and maintenance of university controlled real estate and facilities.
 In some cases, this authority has been delegated to an auxiliary.

 PROCEDURES FOR AUTHORIZING WORK

-Once the approval process is completed pursuant to Section 01.02 above, the requesting department must submit all project concept plans, furniture requests, prescriptive or performance specifications, and other related documents to the Department of Facilities for approval.
-Regulations and codes reviewed by the Department of Facilities , as they relate to submitted projects, include adherence to applicable rules of The Texas State University System (TSUS) Board of Regents and the Policies and Procedures Manual for Planning and Construction, International Building Codes, Texas Accessibility Standards, Texas Asbestos Health Protection Rules (see Texas State UPPS No. 04.05.15, Public Safety and Health), NFPA Standard 101 - Life Safety Code, National Electric Code, Uniform Plumbing Code, EPA, National Pollutant Discharge Elimination System (NPDES), University Standards of Construction, and Antiquities Protection).
+Once the approval process is completed pursuant to Section 02.01, the requesting department must submit all project concept plans, furniture requests, prescriptive or performance specifications, and other related documents to the Department of Facilities for approval.
+Regulations and codes reviewed by the Department of Facilities, as they relate to submitted projects, include adherence to the following:

 The requesting department shall submit project concept plans, furniture requests, and other related documents to the Department of Facilities.
-This submission should occur at least fifteen working days before initiating the procurement process if the university will outsource the work, or fifteen days before the desired start date if the university will perform the work in-house.
+This submission should occur at least 15 working days before initiating the procurement process if the university will outsource the work, or 15 days before the desired start date if the university will perform the work in-house.
 If the Department of Facilities denies the project as submitted, it will identify items out of compliance.
 If the Department of Facilities approves the project, it will notify the requesting department in writing.